crcn/tandem-old/packages/tandem-app/README.md

 POSSIBLY define "state" for views instead of having them be based off a data model.
 Use controller to wire up data model.

+RESEARCH:

+- [ ] FSM
+- [ ] react components - defining props that are needed

 TOMORROW:

 - [ ] Figure out scoped styles